 Coat of Arms

 A regular haunt for us at Japan Info Swap and our friends at More Than Relo, Coat of Arms regularly holds international events, and their Canadian Thanksgiving in October went down a storm.
-For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner from November 23 to November 26.
-This will include roast turkey, garlic mashed potatoes, steamed veggies, green peas, homemade stuffing, turkey gravy and of course cranberry sauce, all for 1,900 JPY.
+For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner from November 22 to 25.
+You can choose from roasted turkey, smoked ham or half and half accompanied by creamy mashed potatoes, steamed veggies, baked onion, green peas, homemade stuffing, turkey gravy cranberry sauce and a homemade dinner roll all for 1,900 JPY.

 “Shooters is the longest standing American sports bar in Nagoya and is well respected in the community for having great food and drinks.
 With the largest seating restaurant/bar venue in Nagoya we strive in making any and all events meet our customers’ expectations.”

-Thanksgiving dinner includes turkey with cranberry sauce, mashed potatoes, green bean casserole and a dinner roll.
+Thanksgiving dinner includes turkey with cranberry sauce and gravy, country stuffing, mashed potatoes, green bean casserole and a dinner roll.
 A kid’s dinner is 1,600 JPY, a small is 2,100 JPY and a regular is 2,600 JPY.
 If you’re still hungry after all of that you can chuck in a piece of pie for an extra 300 JPY.

 - Website: www.shooters-nagoya.com